huntinux/ldd/helloworld/README.md

 ```
 sudo rmmod hello
 ```
-you will see "Goodbye, cruel world\n"
+you will see "Goodbye, cruel world"